all-purpose/ap-website-v3/README.md

 ## 🏗 Development

-### Build and Server
+### Build and server

 1. Run `gatsby develop`

 2. After building, a hot reload server is started automatically.
-Browse to `http://localhost:8000` to show the development site.
+Browse to `http://localhost:8000` to view the development site.
 Each subsequent save in the code editor will re-load the dev site.

 ### GraphQL editor